 The Taste Test

 I was once part of a group that toured a vineyard in Achkarren, a major wine-growing region in Germany.
-It was spring; they had just harvested the vineyards, and they had too much new wine.
-They didn’t need all of it for winemaking, so the excess had to be consumed right away since it would quickly spoil.
-They were practically giving it away all over town.
-At the vineyard, they gave us a little sample of wine to drink and a glass of new wine for comparison.
+At the vineyard, they gave us a sample of wine and a sample of new wine for comparison.

 Jesus is definitely right.
 The old wine is better, and that means He must be saying that His teachings are older and more genuine than the teachings of the Pharisees.